deeheber/danielle-heberling-dot-xyz/content/blog/get-started-in-cloud/index.md

 ## Infrastructure as code

-Lots of certification prep material and getting started content will encourage you to click through the AWS console to create your cloud resources.
+Lots of certification prep material and getting started content will encourage you to click through the AWS console to create your Cloud resources.
 This is informally known as "click ops."

-I would highly recommend you do not do this and learn to use an infrastructure as code (IaC) tool while building side projects for learning.
+I would highly recommend you **don't do this** and learn to use an infrastructure as code (IaC) tool while building side projects for learning.
 This is much closer to how things will look once you have a job and are working on a team.

 There's lots of arguments across the internet about which one is the best.
+Some folks weirdly get cult-ish about it.
 My opinion is to pick one and use it!
 The skills are transferrable across the different IaC tools from my experience.

 Some commonly used ones with AWS are: